Overnight shooting victim ‘not entirely cooperating’ with Hampton Police

 HAMPTON, Va.
-(WAVY) — Officials are working to learn the events that lead up to a shooting Sunday morning.
+(WAVY) — Officials are working to learn the events that led up to a shooting Sunday morning.

 A Hampton Police spokesperson says that a phone call at 1:20 a.m. took them to the 2100 block of Cunningham Dr. after gunshots were heard in the area.